MileHacker Logo

 • World Ocean Museum: Highlights encompass the Vityaz research vessel, the B-413 submarine, and engaging marine biology exhibits.

-• Kaliningrad Regional History and Art Museum: Covers regional history from ancient times through the Teutonic Knights, Königsberg, and the Soviet era.
-Includes diverse art collections.
+• Kaliningrad Regional History and Art Museum: Covers local history from ancient times through the Teutonic Knights, Königsberg, and the Soviet era.
+Includes diverse collections of art.

-• Bunker Museum (Bunker Lyasha): Authentic German command bunker where the surrender of Königsberg took place in April 1945.
+• Bunker Museum (Bunker Lyasha): Authentic German command bunker where the surrender of Königsberg took place during The month of april 1945.
 A chilling look at WWII history.

 Specialized & Performance